joecochran/chassis/readme.md

 1. If you have node.js installed already, skip to step 2.
 Otherwise, I recommend you install [Homebrew](http://brew.sh).
 Once homebrew is installed, run
    > brew install node

-2. npm install -g gulp to install gulp globally.
+2. Gulp needs to be installed gulp globally.
 Note: if it complains about permissions, run it with sudo.
+   > npm install -g gulp

 3. In the project root type npm install.
 This should install all the necessary components.